greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/navex_1_1.md

 ---
-title: "NAVEX Compliance Courses"
+title: NAVEX Compliance Courses
-description: "Information about NAVEX compliance training, including processes, course info, and FAQ"
+description: Information about NAVEX compliance training, including processes, course info, and FAQ
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/navex_1_1/
+linkTitle: NAVEX Compliance Courses
+type: docs
 ---

 The information on this page is specific to NAVEXEngage, NAVEX’s online ethics and compliance training solution.
 To learn more about other compliance courses and resources at GitLab, please visit the [Learning & Development handbook](/handbook/people-group/learning-and-development/compliance-courses/).